 A vision of Conococheague and Salisbury Streets intersection with stamped brick crosswalks, flowers and green spaces, trees, benches, and signage to help direct visitors to shops, historic sites, and parking.
 All of these improve tourism, walkability, beautification, and quality of life—original watercolors by Thomas A. Freeman, a talented architect, artist, historian, and resident of Salisbury Street.

-The Williamsport Area Historical Association would like to thank Thomas A. Freeman and Benjamin Tinsley for their continued dedication to sharing their talent and time in making us aware of the historic architectural treasures in our town, and the exciting potential of things that could be.
+The Williamsport Area Historical Association would like to thank Thomas A. Freeman and Benjamin Tinsley for their continued dedication to sharing their talent and time in making us aware of our town's historic architectural treasures and the exciting potential of things that could be.